 There are some great resources that have been produced recently to stay spiritually encouraged during this time.
 Here are some of our top picks:

 - Video from John Piper here

 Continuing gospel proclamation

-A new Sunday message will be available from 10am every Sunday on the website here and in your inboxes, to keep you going with weekly teaching and encouragement.
+A new Sunday message will be available on our YouTube channel here and in your inboxes, to keep you going with weekly teaching and encouragement.

 – Do stay in touch with your group leaders and members as much as possible

 – Let your group know if you are self-isolating (leaders will let the Staff Team know your group’s news regularly)